-Originally published by the OSR Staff on 11 May 2004, Reviewed and Updated 29 May 2017
+Originally published by the OSR Staff on 11 May 2004, Reviewed and Updated 4 May 2020

-See the WDK documentation for Reading and Filtering Debugging Messages for the complete details on the use of DbgPrintEx/KdPrintEx.
-Or look at the Debugging Tools For Windows documentation on DbgPrintEx.
+Search for the WDK page “Reading and Filtering Debugging Messages” for the complete details on the use of DbgPrintEx/KdPrintEx.